October 14, 2017

 - Untimed portion: Play would resume, without a game clock, until one team matches or exceeds the target score

-- Timed Portion: After 36+ minutes of timed play, the next timeout/dead ball/made basket (which happened to be a North Carolina three-pointer) would have ended the timed portion, with Villanova leading, 67-64
+- Timed Portion: After 36+ minutes of timed play, the next timeout/dead ball/made basket (which happened to be a shooting foul committed by North Carolina’s Isaiah Hicks on Gonzaga’s Nigel Williams-Goss) would have ended the timed portion, with North Carolina leading, 62-60

 A number of factors could be adjusted if necessary, and variations could be used at different levels of play, but the idea is to abandon the game clock just before it compels teams to deviate from the basic objectives of the sport.
 This strikingly simple change would be strikingly sound, too.
 It would strengthen the game clock’s lone benefit, while eliminating or alleviating ALL of its aforementioned detrimental effects: